Why need remote access software for Windows 10?

 There are various remote access tools in the market and here we will recommend three free and reliable tools to you.
 Pick up the proper one under different situations.

-1. Windows 10 built-in remote access software: Microsoft Remote Desktop
+1. Windows 10 built-in remote access software: Remote Desktop [same network]

 Cautions: The two Windows computers should keep awake for connection.